-Some Law Firms did not have a complete Policy Manual, in as much as, the list mentioned above was not included in the Manual.
+Some Law Firms did not have a complete policy manual, in as much as, details mentioned above in para 2 were not included in the manual.

-For the TFS, procedures and action/s taken when coming across a positive match were not documented.
-There was also no mention of processes in place for filing of Nil Reports or Positive match to the National Sanction Secretariat (NSS) and the Supervisory Body.
-(Please refer to the NSS Guidelines for more details) Some firms had not provided a detailed policy on training, such as induction course for new staff, periodic/refresher and course subjects.
-Additionally, a training plan for the coming months was not provided.
+For the TFS, procedures and action taken when coming across a positive match were not documented.
+There was also no mention of processes in place for filing of Nil Reports or Positive match to the NSS and the Supervisory Body.

+Some firms had not provided a detailed policy on training such as induction course for new staff, periodic/refresher and course subjects.
+Training plan for the coming months was not provided.

 The Compliance and Policy Manual or the Policy and Procedure Manual of the Law Firms have to contain details about all the procedures in place, the reporting line and all CDD and EDD measures that are observed in the Law Firm.
-TFS, BO register and Politically Exposed Person (PEP) register must form part of that document.
+TFS, BO register and PEP register must form part of that document.

-3. Internal Risk assessment of the Law Firm
+3. Internal Risk assessment of the Law Firm:

-(Section 17of FIAMLA)
+(Section 17(4) of FIAMLA)

-According to Section 17of FIAMLA, every reporting person has to document their risk assessment in
+According to Section 17(4) of FIAMLA every reporting person has to document their risk assessment in writing.

-writing.